 View the Esperanza webcam

-Launched in February 2002, the Esperanza is the latest and largest vessel in the Greenpeace fleet.
-Esperanza – Spanish for "hope" – is the first Greenpeace ship to be named by visitors to our web site.
+Launched in February 2002, the Esperanza is the largest vessel in the Greenpeace fleet.
+And Esperanza – Spanish for "hope" – is the first Greenpeace ship to be named by our supporters.

 The ship is the fourth of 14 fire-fighting vessels ordered by the Russian government between 1983 and 1987 from Stocznia Polnocna construction yard in Gdansk, Poland.
 Heavy ice class and speed were one of the requirements.